-Test A consisted of 19 participants and was the second most popular of the three methods.
-The range of results per quadrat varied considerably with the largest range of results produced for quadrats 2, 12 and 14 with a range of 40%.
-Quadrats 5, 11, and 13 all displayed a range of 35% all of which lay between 30% and 75%.
-The smallest range was for quadrat 3 from 1% to 5%, the remaining quadrats had % cover ranges of between 15 and 28.
-Z-scores calculated against the population mean resulted in six laboratories failing between 1 and 5 quadrats.
-In total there was a 94% pass rate for test A when using Z-scores derived from the mean which is consistent with previous years results.
+Test A consisted of 29 participants and was the most popular of the three methods.
+The range of results per quadrat varied considerably with the largest range of results produced for quadrats 5, 6 and 14 with ranges of 27%, 26% and 35% respectively.
+The remaining quadrats had ranges between 10 and 23; these ranges are slightly lower than for the same test last year.
+Z-scores calculated against the population mean resulted in nine laboratories failing between 1 and 6 quadrats.
+In total there was a 95% pass rate for test A when using Z-scores derived from the mean which is consistent with previous years results.

-The deviation from % cover as calculated using ImageJ was much greater than seen when using the population mean.
-Participants showed an average % cover deviation from image analysis % cover ranging between 4.9% and 13.02%.
-The pass rate was equally much lower using Z-scores derived from image analysis estimates of % cover with 18 out of 19 participants failing at least one quadrat.
-The overall pass rate was lower at 82.8%.
+Although the number of 'Fails' produced when calculating Z-scores against image analysis participants showed an average % cover deviation from image analysis % cover ranging between 3.25% and 10.28%.
+The deviation from mean % cover was very similar ranging between 2.21 and 10.52.
+However, the pass rate was substantially lower for image analysis z-score at only 80% with 24 out of

+29 participants failing at least one quadrat.
 These results were also consistent with those from RT07 with similar pass rates.